- Phase 3 TIMES 1, TIMES 2 and TIMES 3 trials for Imeglimin are now fully enrolled with over 1,100 patients

-- Phase 3 TIMES 1 data readout is on track for the second quarter of 2019
+- Phase 3 TIMES data results are on track for 2019

 - Japanese New Drug Application submission for Imeglimin targeted in 2020

 - Diabetes is a fast-growing market in Asia and Japan is the second largest single market for type 2 diabetes outside of the U.S.; it is expected to grow to approximately $6 billion in 20201